 Houston Area Trails & More is a collective of like minded hiking enthusiast who join together for long day-hikes (generally ~10 miles or more).
 All are welcome to join.

 We are not a club or organized group.
 There is no cost or donations asked to join the group or hike with us.
 Our leaders are fellow enthusiasts who volunteer by putting together a hike plan as a service for the group.
-We have any special training in emergency situations.
+We do not have any special training for emergency situations.

 Expect the same risks and take the same precautions you would take if you were hiking alone, including the fitness level make long hikes.
 Then enjoy the hike among friends.